Kubota LX3310 Loader Greasing: SSQA Pivot Points/Zerk Locations

 Problem: Sticking or binding when changing attachments

-Solution: Check for and lubricate all grease points on the SSQA plate.
-Inspect for any bent components or alignment issues that may cause binding.
+Check and lubricate all grease points on the SSQA plate.
+Inspect for any bent components or alignment issues causing binding.

 Problem: Excessive play in the attachment connection